alexeykuz-sys/LinguaGames-Project-MS2/README.md

 **1.4.
 User goals:**
 Person interested to learn basics of the new language has to learn  300-600 words to be to travel and 1000 words to be able to converse;
 the users goals is to identify application allowing them to have access to the application teaching them the most common words used in any language.
+Therefore, i have used the most common words used in english language